Analytic philosophy: Sraffa's gesture

-Norman Malcolm also famously credits Piero Sraffa for providing Wittgenstein with the conceptual break, by means of a rude gesture on Sraffa's part:Wittgenstein was insisting that a proposition and what it describes must have the same 'logical form', the same 'logical multiplicity'.
+Norman Malcolm also famously credits Piero Sraffa for providing Wittgenstein with the conceptual break from his earlier philosophy, by means of a rude gesture:Wittgenstein was insisting that a proposition and what it describes must have the same 'logical form', the same 'logical multiplicity'.
 Sraffa made a gesture, familiar to Neapolitans as meaning something like disgust or contempt, of brushing the underneath of his chin with an outward sweep of the fingertips of one hand.
 And he asked: 'What is the logical form of that?'